riccardo1980/code_examples/README.md

 ### Installation

-CMAKE provided Find modules can be instructed to look for requested libraries in non custom folders: use the followiong environment variables:
+CMAKE provided Find modules can be instructed to look for requested libraries in non custom folders: use the following environment variables:

 - `TBBROOT`: must point to base tbb folder (e.g. the one containing both `lib` and `include` folders of [Threading Building Blocks][2])
 - `THRUSTROOT`: must point to base thrust folder (e.g. the one containing `thrust/version.h`)